What are Activities and Breakouts?

-When an organizer starts an activity, other participants in the training will be launched into the activity as follows:
+When an organizer starts an activity, other participants in the training will be launched into the activity as follows.

-Web attendees who joined using the Instant Join app will be automatically switched to the activity within the same browser tab.
+- Web attendees — These users will be automatically switched to the activity within the same browser tab.
 Once the activity ends, the Instant Join app will switch them back to the main training session.

 Using activities with or without breakouts